-Photo Journals is a series of four xeroxed, black-and-white photo zines I published sporadically over a period of two years.
+Photo Journals is a series of four xeroxed, black-and-white photo zines published sporadically between 2012 and 2014.

 #2 Skatepark Amsterdam

-Though not much of a skateboarder myself, at one point I somehow wound up working at Skatepark Amsterdam for three years.
+Though not much of a skateboarder myself, I somehow wound up working at Skatepark Amsterdam for three years.
 Ever since, skate culture’s roots in DIY culture have struck me as genuinely inspirational.
-Designed, built, and maintained almost single-handedly by Kale Mike (‘Bald Mike’), every single one of this Skatepark’s obstacles can serve as an example of that very attitude.
+Designed, built, and maintained almost single-handedly by Kale Mike (‘Bald Mike’), every single one of this Skatepark’s obstacles serves as an example of that very attitude.

-Ever since Graffiti’s heyday, public bathrooms were one of the most notorious playgrounds for the graffiti’s smaller sibling, the tag.
-Several generations in, the writing on the bathroom wall still looks pretty great – and even better when blessed with equally artfully smeared surroundings.
-Hence this zine’s modest attempt to pay tribute to vandalism in one of its most honourable forms.
+Ever since graffiti’s heyday, public bathrooms have been one of the most notorious playgrounds for its smaller sibling, the tag.
+Several generations in, the writing on the bathroom wall still looks pretty great – hence this zine’s modest attempt to pay tribute to vandalism in one of its most honourable forms.

 #4 Delirium New York

 This zine collects a series of photographs taken during a three week stay in New York City.
-Shot almost exclusively at night, I went looking for settings and scenes that are void of people, yet whose appearance presupposes a massive human presence.
+Shot almost exclusively at night, I went looking for settings and scenes that are void of people, yet whose appearances imply a massive human presence.